CDL-Quantum/CohortProject_2020/Project_2_VQE_Molecules/README.md

 business-related questions are suggested in the above.

 ## Business Application
-One again, your team is asked to complete a Business Application.
+Once again, your team is asked to complete a Business Application.
 Questions you will be asked are:

 * Explain to a layperson the technical problem you solved in this exercise.
 * Explain or provide examples of the types of real-world problems this solution can solve.